fpezzuti/Mines/README.md

-# Mines
+# Minesweeper :bomb:
-Mines it is a javascript and html project consisting of the developing of the popular game minesweeper.
+*Mines* is a Javascript and HTML simple version of the popular game Minesweeper.